 How does this relate to AV Systems?

-One of the key factors of an AV system is speech inteligibility.
+One of the key factors of an AV system is speech intelligibility.
 Simply put, if people hear more reflections (echo) than they do direct sound, it will be hard to understand spoken words.
 This directly applies to using a microphone to pick up the speech for recording, amplification, or conferencing applications.

-To quote wikipedia, critical distance (often abbreviated as Dc in calculations) is “the distance at which the sound pressure level of the direct and the reverberant sound fields are equal when dealing with a directional source.”
+To quote Wikipedia, critical distance (often abbreviated as Dc in calculations) is “the distance at which the sound pressure level of the direct and the reverberant sound fields are equal when dealing with a directional source.”
 Simply put, this is the point where direct sound from the talker is the same level as the reflection of their voice off the walls/floor/etc.

 If your microphone needs to be placed farther than the recommended critical distance percentage, you need to consider adding more sound absorbing material in the room to eliminate some of the reflections.

 The exact science between all these elements is hard to simplify and I really feel that true acoustical design is something best left for engineers specializing in the field.
 My purpose in going so far in detail was to give you a taste of what sort of key concepts are involved in getting a room sounding good.
 Having been introduced to some of these concepts will help give a better perspective on acoustics.

 Do you have other rules of thumb for critical distance and microphone placement?
 Maybe an example of a particularly bad sounding room?
 If so, I would love to hear about it – please leave a comment below for discussion.

 The following sources were referenced in this article: